Taro-Hayashi/Cannonball/README_EN.md

 Solder and cut the legs.
 ![](img/diode3.jpg)

 Solder Tactile Switches.
 ![](img/reset1.jpg)

-Solder and cut the legs.
+If you want to remove the flux from the surface, now is the time.
 ![](img/reset2.jpg)

 Solder Switches.